3rdEyeLabs-io/HS-60/README.md

 # HS-60

-The HS60 is a POK3R style hot-swapable keyboard PCB.
+The HS60 is a POK3R style, hot-swapable keyboard PCB.
 It is designed and manufactured through a collaboration between <a href="https://mechboards.co.uk/">Mechboards</a> and <a href="https://yiancar-designs.com/">Yiancar</a>.

 All HS60s that are purchased through <a href="https://3rdeyelabs.io/">3rd Eye Labs (3eL)</a> come pre-flashed with the 3eL HS60 layout as shown in the following images.

 ![HS-60 Arabic layout](https://github.com/3rdEyeLabs-io/HS-60/blob/main/HS-60%20Arabic.PNG?raw=true)

+@Talha First Image
+@Talha Second Image

 ## LAYOUT CHANGES AND FIRMWARE DOWNLOAD